ochococo/OOD-Principles-In-Swift/README.md

 * [The Dependency Inversion Principle](#the-dependency-inversion-principle)

-#The Single Responsibility Principle
+#🔐 The Single Responsibility Principle

 > A class should have one, and only one, reason to change.

 Example: